Ciela-Institute/caustics/paper.md

 Schmidt Futures Virtual Institute for Scientific Software (VISS).
 CS acknowledges the support of a NSERC Postdoctoral Fellowship and a CITA National Fellowship.
 This research was enabled in part by support provided by Calcul Québec and the Digital Research Alliance of Canada.
+The work of A.A. and R.L. were partially funded by NSERC CGS D scholarships.
 Y.H. and L.P. acknowledge support from the National Sciences and Engineering Council of Canada grants RGPIN-2020-05073 and 05102, the Fonds de recherche du Québec grants 2022-NC-301305 and 300397, and the Canada Research Chairs Program.
 Thanks to